Lucknow Mahotsav: History

-Cuisines

-Mahotsav is a delight for the connoisseurs of good food as it is the ideal place to pamper the taste buds of the visitors with endless varieties of scrumptious dishes as a wide range of cuisines are available at the festival, including Kesaria Doodh, Kabab-parathas and other mouth-watering non-vegetarian exotic dishes.

 Entertainment

 The 10 days long festival is one such example.
 The festival invites many musical as well as comical artists for completing your day in its full sense.

 The festival celebrated between 25 November and 5 December in Lucknow, the capital of Uttar Pradesh, is a cultural extravaganza.
 During these 10 days, the entire arena is filled with people enjoying various rides and other poetry/cultural events.